deanrumsby/ts-web-template/README.md

-# js-web-env
+# js-web-template

-A development environment for working on web apps written in vanilla JavaScript.
+A development template for working on web apps written in vanilla JavaScript.

 Configured with the following tools: